Krška Vas, Brežice: Church

 The village church is dedicated to Saints Hermagoras and Fortunatus and belongs to the parish of Cerklje ob Krki.
 It was built in the 16th century and some of the original wall paintings are preserved.
 The single nave has flat roof and a multi-angular star vaulted sanctuary.
-The western facade was remodeled in Baroque style in the 18th century.
+The western facade was remodeled in the Baroque style in the 18th century.